camille-lanuel/SOCG_2025_submission_implementation_epsilon_net/README.md

   - include: main code

-    - Anchored_hyperbolic_surface_triangulation_2: the class containing the data structure and the $\varepsilon$-net algorithm
+    - Anchored_hyperbolic_surface_triangulation_2: class containing the data structure and the $\varepsilon$-net algorithm

-    - AHST2_epsilon_net_combinatorics: a tweak of Anchored_hyperbolic_surface_triangulation_2 with additional instructions in some methods for the combinatorics benchmarks
+    - AHST2_epsilon_net_combinatorics: tweak of Anchored_hyperbolic_surface_triangulation_2 with additional instructions in some methods for the combinatorics benchmarks

     - Hyperbolic_Dirichlet_domain_2: code to compute a Dirichlet domain from fundamental domain whose vertices are the same point on the surface